crashcloud/RhinoTestEnvironment/README.md

 ## Getting Started

-To quickly get started with RhinoTestEnvironment, use the default attribute RhinoTestFixture above all of your test classes as shown in the [Tests folder](tests/).
+To quickly get started with RhinoTestEnvironment, use the default attribute `[RhinoFixture]` above all of your test classes as shown in the [Tests folder](tests/).

 If you wish to override the default options, you can always create your own!
 ``` c#